 It was agreed early in the transposition process that industry representatives would draw up guidance to accompany the Regulations to further clarify companies' reporting obligations.
 The Industry Guidance that has come to be most influential was originally prepared by a working group of representatives of the International Council on Mining and Metals (ICMM) and the International Association of Oil and Gas Producers (IOGP, which became the author of the published guidance).
-The working group included representatives of major companies in the industry.
 The working group was referred to as an IOGP-ICMM-BIS implementation guidance working group, which indicates BIS' support for the idea of industry guidance.
-The BIS stopped short of actually standing behind the guidance.
-The guidance document reports that the BIS 'reviewed' the guidance.
-The guidance was provided to civil society representatives for feedback but the latter expressed concern about consultation over the final draft, which they reported as being poor, and they were disappointed in any case by a relative failure to take into account their feedback.
+The BIS stopped short of actually standing behind the guidance was provided to civil society representatives for feedback but the latter expressed concern about consultation over the final draft, which they reported as being poor, and they were disappointed in any case by a relative failure to take into account their feedback.